 Fitness Apps On NordicTrack RW900 vs. Echelon Smart Rower

 Both of these rowing machines come with associated fitness apps.
-However, the NordicTrack RW900 rower comes with a free year subscription to iFit so that you can get a good feel for what the exercise program works before you have to pay, after which you can pay $15 per month.
+However, the NordicTrack RW900 rower comes with a free 30-day trial subscription to iFit so that you can get a good feel for what the exercise program works before you have to pay, after which you can pay $15 per month.
 With the Echelon rower, you need to pay for its fitness app from the get-go if you want to try the associated video workouts, and the basic level costs $19 per month.

 With iFit on the RW900, you get access to thousands of workout programs, ranging from video workouts with personal trainers to scenic rowing videos that really allow you to immerse yourself.
 There are also off-machine workouts, from yoga classes to kickboxing.